BizzQuit7317/idle_fish/README.md

 - Add differnt hunger increae for each foodd
 - Add animation for food dropping
 - Prettify the notification pop up

-- Add save and loading functionality from player
+- Add offline time limit for player

 - Add more fish